mccraigmccraig/freyja/README.md

 ```

 Now we've got something different! we have a new effect to interpret, and more
-sontinuations in the `q` to pass the results to... let's skip over the
+continuations in the `q` to pass the results to... let's skip over the
 `Freer.pure` call, because we know what it's going to do, and say
 interpreting the `Ask` returns a value of `15`